Nucleomics-VIB/benchmarks/storage_speed_test/README.md

 - Local SSD → SSD: 200-500 MB/s
 - Local HDD → HDD: 80-150 MB/s
 - Network shares: 10-120 MB/s

-### NA Values

-**NA (Not Available)** appears when file transfers complete in less than 1 second.
-The timing granularity is insufficient to compute an accurate transfer rate.
-This typically occurs with:

-- Small files (50MB) on fast storage
-- Cached transfers
-- Same-source-destination copies on fast media

-NA values are displayed in plots and excluded from statistical calculations.

 ## Output Files